Arianne van der Wal

 Functie:

-Social scientist
+Senior scientist

-Arianne van der Wal works as a behavioral scientist at TNO in the Energy and Materials Transition department, where she focuses her research on the design of an inclusive and just energy transition.
+Arianne van der Wal works as a social scientist at TNO in the Energy and Materials Transition department, where she focuses her research on the design of an inclusive and just energy transition.
 A transition where everyone can participate and no one is left behind.
 That is why, for her work as a researcher at TNO, she has latched onto the topic of energy poverty.

 Research area